Nathan Appleton Residence

 Nathan Appleton Residence, National Historic Landmark residence in Beacon Hill, Boston, United States

-Built in 1821, this residence belonged to textile manufacturer Nathan Appleton and hosted the 1843 wedding of his daughter Frances to poet Henry Wadsworth Longfellow.
+The residence was built in 1821 as the home of textile manufacturer Nathan Appleton and hosted the 1843 wedding of his daughter Frances to poet Henry Wadsworth Longfellow.
+This event marked one of the notable occasions in Boston's artistic and industrial circles of that era.

-The building served as the Women's City Club of Boston from 1914 through the 1990s, representing social changes in urban Massachusetts society.
+The building served as headquarters for the Women's City Club of Boston from 1914 through the 1990s, reflecting how women's social roles evolved in the city.
+The elegant rooms where gatherings took place remain visible to those who visit.

 Location: Massachusetts